Marcus-Peterson/scrape_4chan/README.md

 # 4chan Scraping Toolkit 🕵️‍♂️📊

 ## Overview 📚
-This toolkit is designed for scraping data from 4chan, ideal for research in fields like hate speech detection and online discourse analysis.
+This toolkit is designed for scraping **text data** from 4chan, ideal for research in fields like hate speech detection and online discourse analysis.
 It includes tools for scraping archived posts and processing individual threads.

 ## Components 🛠️
 - **Archive Scraper (`chan_archive_scraper.py`)**: This script scrapes archived threads from a specified 4chan board.
 It saves the data in a CSV format, listing post numbers and links.